prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 ## Abstract

-Takeout or stealing patterns have been around for a long time already and are still very popular.
-On the other hand, working with even newly created takeout patterns feels like doing the same fourcount based patterns over and over again.
-We propose to break this stagnation by leveraging Prechac created patterns and make both passers and manipulators do passing actions, that combine the fun of takeout- and prechac-patterns.
+_Takeouts_ or stealing patterns have been around for a long time already and are still very popular.
+Still, working with even newly created takeout patterns feels like doing the same fourcount based patterns over and over again.
+We propose to break this stagnation by leveraging _Prechac_ created patterns and make both passers and manipulators do passing actions, that combine the fun of takeout- and prechac-patterns.

 ## Introduction

 In juggling the term "takeouts" typically refers to one or more jugglers doing a pattern while an extra juggler (often referred to as manipulator) "stealing" a prop out of the pattern and replacing it with another.
 This style has been known at least as far back as 1995 (see [Charlie Dancey's Compendium of Club Juggling](https://www.amazon.com/Charlie-Danceys-Compendium-Club-Juggling/dp/1898591148) and [Walter N. Long's Wally Walk](http://juggling.tv/7068)).
 These patterns were increasingly popular and were soon also performed on stage ([Take That Out performance starting in 2000](https://vimeo.com/161766794) and its sequel [Get The Shoe starting in 2002](https://www.youtube.com/watch?v=Yemkg_z7MAE)).
 Takeout enthusiasts have generated an enormous variety of complicated and beautiful patterns, many of them collected in [Aidan Burns' famous 'How to steal from your friends'](http://www.geocities.ws/aidanjburns/passing.html).
-An very systematic example of this style is [Bruno's Ace](https://www.youtube.com/watch?v=49Z7-wo_XtI&t=60s) - Bruno's Nightmare with two rotating manipulators.)
+An very systematic example of this style is [Bruno's Ace](https://www.youtube.com/watch?v=49Z7-wo_XtI&t=60s) -- Bruno's Nightmare with two rotating manipulators.)

 However, all these variations boil down to three club cascades with synchronous 4-count passes manipulated with substitutions, intercepts and carries, as [Warren's article on Scrambled Passing Patterns](http://ezine.juggle.org/2014/05/26/scrambled-passing-patterns-and-takeout-notations-part-1/) explains, some 2-, 3- and 5-counts being the exception.